 In childcare leadership, it's easy to mistake polishing for partnering.

-The tragedy of the story above is that it could have been a bonding moment instead of a breaking one.
+That story could have been a bonding moment instead of a breaking one.
 Three small shifts would have changed everything.

 1. Ask Instead of Adjust